bookofproofs/bookofproofs.github.io/_sources/history/17th-century/more-henry.md

 * This work repeated More's objections to the mechanical philosophy of Boyle and several other members of the Royal Society.
 * Of course there were deep problems which related to space and matter, action at a distance and the vacuum which scientists were struggling with at this time and More's views provided motivation to many scientists to clarify their own ideas and improve their arguments.
 * One other thing about Henry More which we should discuss is his relation to Newton.
-* More, who was about 30 years older than Newton, often returned to his home town of Grantham and when he did so he lived with one of the two Clark brothers.
 * Therefore when More was a major figure at Cambridge he must have got to know the young pupil Newton.
 * We certainly know that there was contact between Newton and More up till the time More was around 70 years of age.
 * Did More's ideas of space influence Newton?